Ashkar0Behek/stadiumcries-colo/README.txt

-This patch is a sound replacement for Pokémon cries in Pokémon Colosseum.
+This patch is a sound replacement for Pokémon cries in Pokémon Colosseum (US version).
 It replaces all the cries for Gen 1 and 2 mons to their counterpart from the N64 Pokémon Stadium games.
 Not tested for XD: Gale of Darkness and will definitely not work on Pokémon Battle Revolution.